Jump to:Page Content

 Home > Degree Programs > Master's Degrees > Master in Public Administration/ International Development > MPA/ID Admissions > Application Essays

 1. The Admissions Committee is interested in your academic, professional and personal development.
 A copy of your resume or CV is sufficient, including the following information: employment held including titles of jobs, start/end dates, responsibilities, salary (please include any gaps in employment history); academic degrees, achievements and honors; volunteer, public service, political work you have done; recent leadership experiences and awards; extracurricular activities and interests.

-2. If you have any concerns about your prior academic background, or if you believe the Admissions Committee may have concerns, please give a brief explanation of your performance in college, or your standardized test scores (250 word limit).
+2. If you have any concerns about your prior academic background, or if you believe the Admissions Committee may have concerns, please give a brief explanation of your performance in college, or your standardized test scores (250 word limit, optional).

 3. Discuss your decision to choose international development as your professional career.
 Also, explain how developing your analytic skills relates to your career in development (750 word limit).